History of the United States (2016–present): Domestic politics

-The Trump administration

-In the 2016 presidential election, the GOP had 17 candidates.
+2016 presidential election

+In 2016, following several cybersecurity incidents, the Obama administration formally accused Russia of engaging in a campaign to undermine the 2016 election, and the administration imposed sanctions on some Russian-linked people and organizations.

+Several candidates ran for the Republican presidential nomination in the 2016 presidential election that was won by Donald Trump, who prominently questioned Obama's place of birth during Obama's first term.
 The Democratic Party had fewer potential candidates to choose from, and the campaign early on centered on Hillary Clinton, former Secretary of State, United States Senator from New York, and First Lady of the United States.
 A surprise challenger to Clinton appeared in 74-year-old Vermont Senator Bernie Sanders, a self-identified democratic socialist and the one of only two independents in the Senate.
 Despite attracting a large, enthusiastic following among mostly young voters, Sanders was unable to secure the nomination.
 When the primary season finished in the spring, Clinton secured the Democratic nomination.
-Senator Bernie Sanders finally conceded the race, endorsing then presumptive nominee Hillary Clinton.

-Meanwhile, in June 2015, real estate mogul Donald Trump announced that he was seeking the presidency.
-Although Trump's announcement received little attention at first (he had mounted a short-lived third-party presidential run in 2000), he quickly bounded out of the gate with a populist message about his perceived decline of American economic and geopolitical prestige under the previous two administrations.
-By the start of the primary season in early 2016, Trump was polling ahead of the other GOP candidates despite his lack of political experience and attracting a considerable following among the party base.
-By the spring of 2016, most GOP candidates had dropped out of the running and Trump had no remaining challengers other than Ted Cruz and John Kasich.
-Some right wing conservatives and Christian groups continued to support Cruz, especially as there was controversy over Trump's personal life and relatively liberal attitude on social issues.
-However, Trump's economic message had widespread populist appeal and on May 3, Ted Cruz officially ended his presidential campaign.
-John Kasich followed suit the following day.
+By the spring of 2016, most GOP candidates had dropped out of the running aside from Trump, Ted Cruz, and John Kasich.
+Cruz and Kasich ended their campaigns in May while Sanders conceded the Democratic nomination in July, endorsing the presumptive nominee Hillary Clinton.

+The 2016 elections took place on November 8.
+Obama was term-limited in 2016 due to the 22nd Amendment.
+In June 2016, with the Democratic primaries nearly complete, Obama endorsed former secretary of state Hillary Clinton as his successor.
+However, according to Glenn Thrush of Politico, Obama had long supported Clinton as his preferred successor, and Obama dissuaded Vice President Biden from running against Clinton.
+Obama spoke in favor of Clinton at the 2016 Democratic National Convention, and he continued to campaign for Clinton and other Democrats in the months leading up to Election Day.